University of Helsinki: The Helsinki University Main Library

 The Main Library of the university is used by students for research and studying.
-Located a few blocks down the street from the university's main building in the city center, the new Main Library was opened in 2012 in the Kaisa House.
+Located a few blocks down the street from the university's main building in the city centre, the new Main Library was opened in 2012 in the Kaisa House.
 The new library merged the undergraduate library and four dispersed faculty libraries of the city center campus to a collection of approximately 1.5 million books.
 The architecture of the new building, designed by Anttinen Oiva Architects, has been praised and received several awards.

 The Helsinki University Museum

 The Helsinki University Museum is the museum of the University of Helsinki and was located until June 2014 on Snellmanninkatu off the north-east corner of Senate Square.
 Museums main exhibition moved to the University Main Building in 2015.

 Helsinki University Museum was established in 2003 by merging the former University Museum specialising in the history of the University of Helsinki, the Museum of Medical History, the Museum of the History of Veterinary Medicine, the Museum of the History of Dentistry and the Collections of Craft Science.
 To complement the new conglomeration of museums, the Mineral Cabinet, which today belongs to the Finnish Museum of Natural History, returned to its original location in the Arppeanum building.
 Each year the museum also holds one or two temporary exhibitions in a specially designed area.
 Museums exhibition in Arppeanum Building was closed in June 2014.
 New main exhibition was opened in the Main Building in March 2015.

 The University Museum is in charge of the preservation and conservation of the university's valuable museum collections and property: old tuition and research equipment, furniture and works of art.
 The museum maintains an index register of all valuables that are kept in the facilities of the university.
 The museum also provides library, archive and photographic services pertaining to the history of the university and the history of medical science.